JETSCAPE/SummerSchool2021/Jul22_Transport/README.md

 <details><summary><b> What is SMASH </b></summary>
 <p>

 SMASH is a hadronic transport code.
 In JETSCAPE it simulates multiple hadron-hadron scatterings in the final dilute stage of the fireball evolution.
+Observables affected by the afterburner are baryon spectra and flow, as well as resonance production.

 Look at the visualization at the [official SMASH webpage](https://smash-transport.github.io/).
-At the end of our session you might be able to create similar visualizations, configure SMASH and analyze its output.

 </p>
 </details>